-With age, people become more concerned with their diet, weight, skin, and health condition.
-We become sceptical of the food we eat more inclined to try to find the optimal nutrition.
+People become more concerned with their diet, weight, skin, and health condition with age.
+We become sceptical of the food we eat and more inclined to try to find optimal nutrition.

-Most people perceive the act of following a healthy diet as just restricting themselves from eating the food they enjoy.
-In reality, healthy nutrition is a set of rules, which, if obeyed, can help radically change the shape and the health state of the body.
-It can also introduce new and useful habits and significantly prolong the life expectancy of any person.
+Most people perceive following a healthy diet as restricting themselves from eating the food they enjoy.
+In reality, healthy nutrition is a set of rules that can help radically change the shape and health state of the body if obeyed.
+It can also introduce new and helpful habits and significantly prolong the life expectancy of any person.

-It is common knowledge that obesity is a severe problem in the modern age since we move less, consume more fatty products and sugar.
-Manufacturers are becoming more tempted to create food containing unhealthy ingredients listed previously, which regular consumers find irresistible.
+It is common knowledge that obesity is a severe problem in the modern age since we move less and consume more fatty products and sugar.
+Manufacturers are becoming more tempted to create food containing previously unhealthy ingredients, which regular consumers find irresistible.

-In recent years, obesity is concerning more people than before, increasing the popularity of sports and healthy nutrition.
+In recent years, obesity has concerned more people than before, increasing the popularity of sports and healthy nutrition.

-Following a healthy diet program does not require spending more money on slimming products.
-Moreover, you don’t need to restrict your diets down to eating only one set of food.
+Following a healthy diet does not require spending more money on slimming products.
+Moreover, you don’t need to restrict your diet to eating only one food set.

-We strongly advise refraining products, which contain preservatives, artificial colours, and palm oil.
-Besides, refrain from personal diets to reduce the chances of developing digestive disorders.
+We strongly advise refraining from preservatives, artificial colours, and palm oil products.
+Besides, refrain from personal diets to reduce developing digestive disorders.
 Leave addictive snacks entirely behind if you seek to live a healthy lifestyle.

-If one tries to get rid of excess weight, sugar must be temporarily prohibited from consuming sugar substitutes.
+If someone tries to eliminate excess weight, they must refuse to consume sugar temporarily and use sugar substitutes instead.
 High-quality sugar substitutes are harmless in small quantities.
 For instance, they barely hold any nutritional value and consist mainly of natural ingredients.